Alluxio/alluxio/docs/en/operation/Metastore.md

 These tuning parameters primarily affect the behavior of the cache.

-* `alluxio.master.metastore.inode.cache.evict.batch.size`: Batch size for flushing cache modifications to RocksDB.
+* `alluxio.coordinator.metastore.inode.cache.evict.batch.size`: Batch size for flushing cache modifications to RocksDB.
 Default: `1000`
-* `alluxio.master.metastore.inode.cache.high.water.mark.ratio`: Ratio of the maximum cache size where the cache begins evicting.
+* `alluxio.coordinator.metastore.inode.cache.high.water.mark.ratio`: Ratio of the maximum cache size where the cache begins evicting.
 Default: `0.85`
-* `alluxio.master.metastore.inode.cache.low.water.mark.ratio`: Ratio of the maximum cache size that eviction will evict down to.
+* `alluxio.coordinator.metastore.inode.cache.low.water.mark.ratio`: Ratio of the maximum cache size that eviction will evict down to.
 Default: `0.8`

 ### Metrics and memory usage